 Sadly, and most unfunny of all, we don’t need one now.

 We don’t need all infomercial, paid programming channels, because it’s what a good number of TV networks are becoming.
 It’s been said beloved shows like sitcoms or game shows (talk about product placement) merely kill time between advertisements.
+Those advertisements would fall down so low sometimes that they would even teach you how to write a 2000 word essay in one day.
 That old notion is now being realized and expanded by many networks, but the most outrageous offenders are MSNBC, CNBC and Ion Television.
 They don’t only air a few infomercials, they fairly subsist on them.

 Watching their ‘programming’ is an exercise in frustration and restraint from throwing away your remote, or the whole TV aside in a fit of ad fueled rage.
 Road rage?
 Let’s talk remote rage!